Gamma Knife Surgery Team

 Wake Forest Baptist Medical Center was the first to be named a Leksell Center of Radiosurgery and is one of only 4 in the world to hold this designation.
 We earned this prestigious distinction for pioneering the latest treatment technologies (the Gamma Knife Perfexion and the Axesse Linear Accelerator), clinical research, education and outreach.

 Our team of specialists is among the most experienced in the country.
-Since opening in 1999, the Gamma Knife® Center at Wake Forest Baptist Medical Center has become one of the busiest in the country, having treated more than 3,000 patients through 2010.
+Since opening in 1999, the Gamma Knife® Center at Wake Forest Baptist Medical Center has become one of the busiest in the country, having treated more than 4,000 patients.

 The team is comprised of specially-trained radiation oncologists, neurosurgeons, medical physicists and nurses who collaborate to create individualized treatments plans for each patient.

 The Gamma Knife Surgery Team